 Bagpipers and snare drummers can achieve SQA qualifications through the CforE Music, Scottish Studies and Broad Education curriculums, as well as SQA accredited solo examinations through the Piping and Drumming Qualifications Board.
 Progression pathways can lead to higher education and degrees.
 Bass and tenor drummers can take PDQB examinations too although these are not SQA accredited.
 More about qualifications and progression pathways

 Extensive international research also shows that learning an instrument and playing in an ensemble raises attainment in a range of areas including mathematics, literacy and language, self-esteem, fine motor and social skills.

-A good age to start is around eight of nine years of age, or from P5 upwards, although you can start at any age.
+A good age to start is around eight of nine years of age, or from P5 upwards.
 Like any instrument, if you start at a young age there is more chance of progressing to a very high standard.

 It is essential to practise at home in order to make good progress.
 Ten minutes every day, or twenty minutes two or three times a week would be a good level of practice to aim for.

 Mostly pupils receive at least 30 minutes of tuition a week, either in a group, or in pairs and as they become more experienced, in a one-to-one lesson.
 Additional development sessions and/or band practice tend to be held on a weekly basis, sometimes more often.

 Quartets and small ensembles could give performances after six months of tuition.